Satisfactory Academic Progress

 I did well during one semester – did I earn SAP?

-It depends – Satisfactory Academic Progress is determined at the end of each semester and is calculated based on students’ cumulative grades.
-Students can check their current SAP status on the Financial Aid Dashboard
+It depends – Satisfactory Academic Progress is determined at the end of each semester and is calculated based on cumulative grades.
+You can check your current SAP status on the Financial Aid Dashboard.

 What are my chances of my appeal being approved?

-Each situation is unique – students' SAP appeals are reviewed on a case-by-case basis for sufficient explanation of extenuating circumstance and supporting documentation.
+Each situation is unique.
+SAP appeals are reviewed on a case-by-case basis for sufficient explanation of extenuating circumstance and supporting documentation.

 What happens if my appeal is denied?

-If a student’s appeal is denied, then they will be required to pay out of pocket, and/or they can request their appeal be reviewed by the appeal committee.
+If your appeal is denied, then you will be required to pay out of pocket, and/or you can request your appeal be reviewed by the appeal committee.

 Why am I on suspension if I’m in good academic standing?